 Bourns ACE-128 Absolute Contacting Encoder - 128 positions - QWIIC I2C interface - Arduino and Raspberry Pi support

 Read More…NOW IN RED.
-Once the purple ones are gone
+The purple ones are gone.
+I need new pictures

 If you want this with 0.1" header or Grove connector click here